uhray/mobile-boilerplate/doc/mobile-boilerplate.md

  3. Runs the PhoneGap build process.
  4. [After-Build Hook](https://github.com/uhray/mobile-boilerplate/blob/1abc6fd609710c2e856af2ba97ef05b27ba96fa2/hooks/after_build/optimize.sh) which minifies all JavaScript code that will be put on mobile simulator/device according to these [settings](https://github.com/uhray/mobile-boilerplate/blob/master/optimize.js).

+>Note: The PhoneGap build process will create a new *platforms/* directory in the root Mobile Boilerplate directory which contains all of the mobile files required for viewing your mobile application in a simulator or on a physical device.

 #### Lint

 Command: ```gulp lint```.
 This lint build is for linting the application's codebase for possible errors.
 Right now, this only runs the JavaScript linter [jscs](https://www.npmjs.org/package/jscs).
 See [Linting Docs](#linting) for more information.